fdavies93/minibudget/README.md

 - [ ] Proper multi-currency support
 - [ ] Add more canned currency formats
 - [ ] Implement non-regression and unit testing
-- [ ] Switch to Calendar Versioning (likely YYYY-MM-R or YYYY-MM-DD)

 ### Conversion from other formats